 - In some cases after you file you will receive no response at all: nothing in the mail, no email notifications, nothing.
 It can feel as if something went wrong and they never received your application.
 This can continue for weeks or even months. - Do not file again, as this can complicate your situation.
-(Remember that your claim starts with your filing date.) - After a few weeks of waiting, first try calling the EDD by phone to reach someone who can help. - You could also try postal mailing the EDD.
-(Note that the EDD removed the ability to email them as part of their recent "improvements" to the customer experience.)
+(Remember that your claim starts with your filing date.) - After a few weeks of waiting, first try calling the EDD by phone to reach someone who can help. - After you log in to your MyEDD benefits account, you will see a "Contact" menu item.
+You can try sending a message this way. - You could also try postal mailing the EDD.